 Here’s a consideration we haven’t discussed yet.
 I understand that some people may not have the space in their home to get the biggest cage.

 This is perfectly okay and does not mean that you shouldn’t adopt a chinchilla.

 Just make sure to read the measurements on the cage you are looking to purchase.
 My post about the best chinchilla cages above even details the measurements for you.

 Pick the room in your house where you plan to keep your chinchilla cage.
 Measure out how much space you have available without pushing the limits.

 If it needs to be smaller than a dual-level cage that’s perfectly fine.
 In these situations, just ensure you always make plenty of time to let your chinchilla out of the cage every day.

 Don’t get me wrong either, you need to be making time to get your chinchilla out every day regardless.
 But even more so if your cage is on the smaller side.

 I think you get my point.

-What’re your thoughts on the subject if chinchillas need a big cage?
+What are your thoughts on the subject of whether chinchillas need a big cage?

 Do you believe I left anything out on why chinchillas absolutely need a big cage?